WinVector/Examples/freq/python/explicitSolution.rst

     Table[{k, Length@solutions[k]}, {k, 1, 7}] // ColumnForm

-Solution submitted by John Mount 8-4-2014, not accepted for reasons unique to MathOverflow.
-Done messing with that so I publish it here.
+Solution submitted 8-4-2013 by me (John Mount), but not accepted by MathOverflow for reasons of links and formatting.
+Enough of that submitting it here.

 This is some background to the question and the solution (minus one check mentioned at the end).